 Located at 23001 Halburton Road, on the corner of Green and Halburton Roads, is the Beachwood Cemetery, which is now owned by the city.
 There are gravestones that date back to 1813.
 Buried in the cemetery are 47 veterans from six different wars, including the Revolutionary War, the War of 1812, and the Civil War.

 The City of Beachwood, in conjunction with the Beachwood Historical Society, joined resources in the summer of 2013 to gain a deeper knowledge of part of Beachwood's past - namely, the Beachwood Cemetery site.
 In October 2013, a Geophysical Investigation of the Beachwood Cemetery was performed by William T. Johnson of Monroe, Pennsylvania.
 In February 2014 the report of this investigation was completed and sent to the City of Beachwood for review, and on March 17th, 2014, the results were presented to Council.

 We are pleased to now share these results with the public.

 Progressive growth has been a proud part of Beachwood's long history.
 Over the years, many changes have taken place in the schools and the city government.
 In 1960, Beachwood attained "city" status, with the census showing a population of 6,089.
 Today, there are more than 2,900 homes and more than 2,500 apartment and condominium units in the city.
 A comprehensive plan concentrates commercial development in certain areas.
-The city covers an area of about six square miles, and has a population of more than 12,186.
+The city covers an area of 5.2 square miles, and has a population of nearly 12,000.